The whole department is now situated in Owheo Building.

 of use for the departmental computing resources:

-You need to have read these in order to have a usercode on departmental machines.
+You need to have abide by these in order to have continued use of a usercode on departmental machines.

 You're also bound by these when you have an account at the CS department.